return-STEM/programming-guides/guide/intropy/arithmetic.md

 ### Exponent  (`**`)
 Exponent raises the power of the left operand to the right operand.
-Three raised to the fifth power equals 243
-`3 ** 5 = 3 * 3 * 3 * 3 * 3 = 243`
+Three raised to the fifth power equals 243.
+In other words, `3 ** 5 = 3 * 3 * 3 * 3 * 3 = 243`

 Even though we use `^` in math or other forms of notation, __do not__ use the `^` operator in Python.
 It doesn't denote exponent, and instead represents the exclusive xor operator, which you learn more about [here](https://en.wikipedia.org/wiki/Exclusive_or)